Evangelical Lutheran church installs 1st transgender bishop - NewsBreak

 Evangelical Lutheran church installs 1st transgender bishop

-SAN FRANCISCO (AP) — The Evangelical Lutheran Church in America installed its first openly transgender bishop in a service held in San Francisco’s Grace Cathedral on Saturday.
-The Rev. Megan Rohrer, who uses the pronoun “they,” will oversee nearly 200 congregations in Northern California and northern Nevada in their new role.
-Rohrer was elected in May to serve the six-year term leading the church’s Sierra Pacific Synod.
+SAN FRANCISCO (AP) — The Evangelical Lutheran Church of America is set to install its first openly transgender bishop.
+The Rev. Megan Rohrer will oversee nearly 200 congregations in Northern California and northern Nevada following their installation service in San Francisco Saturday.
+Rohrer was elected in May to serve the six-year term leading the church's Sierra Pacific Synod.
 Rohrer previously served as pastor of Grace Lutheran Church in San Francisco and as a chaplain coordinator for the city’s police department.
-Rohrer said their new role “will celebrate all that is possible when we trust God to shepherd us forward.”keyt.com
+Rohrer helped minister to the city’s homeless and LGTBQ community.
+Rohrer said their new role “will celebrate all that is possible when we trust God to shepherd us forward.”www.wcn247.com

 Comments / 0